Deportation of the Balkars: Deportation

 Lavrentiy Beria arrived in Nalchik on 2 March 1944.
 In the early morning of March 8, 1944, two days earlier than planned, Balkar's population was ordered to get ready to leave their homes.
 The entire operation lasted about two hours.
 The entire Balkar population was evicted without exception.
 17,000 NKVD troops and 4,000 local agents participated in this operation.

 By 9 March, 37,713 Balkars were deported in 14 train convoys.
 They arrived at their destinations in the Kazakh and Kyrgyz Soviet Socialist Republic by 23 March.
-After the end of World War II, Karachai and Balkar officers of the Red Army were discharged and later also deported.
+After the end of World War II, Karachay and Balkar officers of the Red Army were discharged and later also deported.
 Official Soviet documents reveal that 562 people died during the deportation.

 Many more died during the harsh years in exile and in labor camps.
-In total, it is estimated that 7,600 Balkars died as a consequence of the deportation, amounting to 19.82 percent of their entire ethnic group.
+In total, it is estimated that 7,600-11,000 Balkars died as a consequence of the deportation, amounting to 20-25% of their entire ethnic group.